Cluster of Excellence LAPHIA

 LAPHIA goes hand in hand with the actors of training in physics and chemistry at the University of Bordeaux, in order to extend the innovation effort of the laser and photonics sector.
 To open up training to an international audience, LAPHIA offers mobility opportunities to partner universities.

-LAPHIA provides the “fuel” for technology transfer, via research projects and development.
+LAPHIA provides the “fuel” for reseach, knowledge and technology transfer, via research projects and development.
 LAPHIA supports projects with potential for technological breakthroughs.
 Progress in optics and photonics plays an important role in many sectors of our society: aerospace, energy, automotive, communications, health, medical, etc.

 The results of research supported by LAPHIA make technological innovation possible, as well as development of new products and/or business creation.